The Health Benefits of Rose, Rose Water, Rose Oil, Rose Hip Seed Oil and Rose Tea

 It relieves eye infections and tired eyes and a cotton round soaked in rose water can be placed on the eyes.

 When sprayed on the skin or the fragrance is breathed in, it helps to relieve anxiety and depression and improve mood.

 Rosewater gargle can relieve inflamed and sore throat and also relieve toothache.

 Sprayed on hair it can make the hair shine.

-It is also used to flavor foods and drinks.
+It is also used to flavour foods and drinks.

 Rose Essential Oil

 - For allergies and asthma, add 8 to 10 drops rose oil to bath water daily.